Thomas-J-Kidd/ECEN_4243/lab2/InstructionSudoCode.md

 6) The ImmExtender carries through using the ImmSrc control signal
 7) The PCTarget module creates the new PC value from this Extended Immediate value
 8) The two source registers are compared (Rs1 -> SrcA $\lt$ Rs2 -> SrcB)
+8.1) The ALU should have a set less than implemented.
+If the statement is true, the output should be 1 of the ALU.
+This can then be used to determine the next state.
 9) The ALUSrc Signal = TRUE to to signal to the ALU to use SrcB not ImmExtended
 10) If the statment is FALSE a ALUzero Flag = 1 to signal to the PSSrc = 1
 11) If the PSSrc = 1 use PCTarget address